CT and MRI (Coming Soon)

 Computed Tomography (CT) and Magnetic Resonance Imaging (MRI) technologists are healthcare professionals trained to use advanced imaging equipment to assist physicians in diagnosing and monitoring disease.
 These non-invasive scans provide highly detailed images of the human body and are essential tools in modern medical care.

+The CT and MRI certificate programs are individual certificates, each designed to be completed in 16 weeks.
 The CT and MRI certificate program is designed for credentialed imaging professionals seeking to specialize in these high-demand modalities.
 If you’re a registered radiologic technologist, nuclear medicine technologist, or ultrasound technologist looking to advance your career and make a deeper impact on patient care, CFCC’s CT/MRI programs can help you get there.

 What You’ll Learn